-- It will normally be appropriate when filming with young people, particularly children, to have at least two members of the production team present, if a parent or other responsible adult is not present.
+- If a parent or other responsible adult is not present, it will normally be appropriate when filming with young people, particularly children, to have at least two members of the production team present.

 - Consideration should be given to any gender issues.
-For example, it may be appropriate for some filming or interviews to be conducted by an all female crew, or alternatively an all male crew.
+For example, it may be appropriate for some filming or interviews to be conducted by an all-female crew, all-male crew or a mixture of both .

-- Serious consideration should always be given as to whether a young person should be accompanied by a parent/guardian, chaperone or other person who can provide support such as a friend or a sibling and also whether expert support such as a counsellor or psychologist should be made available e.g. where filming/interviewing a vulnerable child or where the child is being filmed/interviewed away from home or school or being interviewed about a private or otherwise potentially sensitive matter.
+- Serious consideration should always be given as to whether a young person should be accompanied by a parent/guardian, chaperone or other person who can provide support such as a friend or a sibling.
+Serious consideration should also be given whether expert support such as a counsellor or psychologist should be made available e.g. where filming/interviewing a vulnerable child or where the child is being filmed/interviewed away from home or school or being interviewed about a private or otherwise potentially sensitive matter.
 Please discuss any such considerations with the commissioning editor and programme lawyer before filming.

-- In the case of child actors who are required to have a performance licence (see below), a chaperone will often be a condition of the licence.
+- In the case of child actors who are required to have a performance licence (see Child performance licences below), a chaperone will often be a condition of the licence.

 - Programme-makers should try to avoid giving advice or counselling young people.
 Where appropriate programme-makers can pass on information to them about agencies they can contact for advice and help.
 If in doubt, programme-makers should seek guidance from the commissioning editor and programme lawyer, as appropriate.

-- When filming with under 18s, detailed health and safety assessments must be undertaken as appropriate.
-All health and safety advice and recommendations must be followed and all relevant members of the production team should be appropriately briefed on such issues.
-As part of this briefing, production crew must know what to do and who to notify in the event of an emergency e.g. a member of the crew or any contributor suffers physical harm during filming.
+- When filming with under-18s, detailed health and safety assessments must be undertaken as appropriate.
+All health and safety advice and recommendations must be followed, and all relevant members of the production team should be appropriately briefed on such issues.
+As part of this briefing, the production crew must know what to do and who to notify in the event of an emergency e.g. a member of the crew or any contributor suffers physical harm during filming.

 - Consideration should always be given to the personal security of any young people involved in programmes.

-- If programme-makers are transporting or arranging transport for under 18 contributors, parental consent should normally be obtained and programme-makers must take due care e.g. reliable transport companies, taxi firms etc. should be used; under 18s should not be allowed to travel alone with adults who are not members of the crew and thus have not been DBS checked.
+- If programme-makers are transporting or arranging transport for contributors under 18, parental consent should normally be obtained and programme-makers must take due care e.g. using reliable transport companies, taxi firms etc. should be used; under-18s should not be allowed to travel alone with adults who are not members of the crew and thus have not been DBS checked.